rluba/hamjest/README.md

 # Hamjest
 A JavaScript implementation of [Hamcrest](http://hamcrest.org).

+See the [matcher documentation](wiki/Matcher-documentation) for a list of available matchers.

 Unlinke other JS Hamcrest libraries, it

 * tries to deliver meaningful and readable (mismatch) descriptions, even for arbitrary JavaScript objects,